datanav/docs/technical/powerofficego-zendesk.rst

 Powerofficego Contactperson to Zendesk Users
 --------------------------------------------
-Every Powerofficego Contactperson will be synchronized with a Zendesk Users.

-If a matching Zendesk Users already exists, the Powerofficego Contactperson will be merged with the existing one.
-If no matching Zendesk Users is found, a new Zendesk Users will be created.
+Before any synchronization can take place, a link between a Powerofficego Contactperson and a Zendesk Users must be established.

 A Powerofficego Contactperson will merge with a Zendesk Users if one of the following property combinations match: